 Note.
 Hygro-thermal / structural coupled analysis is computationally intensive, so the use of the Fast Solver option and the Fast Parallel Direct Solver is recommended for this example.
-Solver options can be accessed via the Model Properties control object in the Analyses Treeview.
+Solver options can be accessed via the Model Properties control object to the Model Properties control object in the Analyses Treeview.